Andalucia (or Andalusia) in the south of Spain offers incredible cultural experiences and landscapes. Read on for

 Andalucia (or Andalusia) is a massive region in the south of Spain known for sprawling mountain regions, beaches and stunning Moorish architecture.
 It’s one of the best regions to visit in Spain if you love easy road trips and beautiful, picture-perfect weather.
 Most locations in Andalucia are only a 2-4 hour drive apart, which makes it easy to hop from town to town over a course of 2 to 3 weeks.

 Wandering what to do in Andalucia?
-I’ve teamed up with some incredible fellow bloggers to put together a list of must-see destinations in the region – read on for 8 of the best places to visit in Andalucia!
+I’ve teamed up with some incredible fellow bloggers to put together a list of must-see destinations in the region – read on for 8 of the best places to see in Andalucia!

 How to get around Andalucia